School Bus Driver

 There may be other reasons why the heat is needed on certain days, but most of that is due to the defrosting of the windshields and visibility.
 Bottom line is - if you're hot, let the bus driver know so they can adjust accordingly.
 If they don't, then simply relocate your seat away from the seats where the heaters are.

-Asked by CT about 10 years ago
+Asked by helen over 10 years ago